DWethmar/gosqle/README.md

 )

-// WhereLT selects users where id is less than 10
+// WhereLT selects users where id is less than 10 func WhereLT(db *sql.DB) ([]User, string, error) {
-// Example:
-//
-//	SELECT id FROM users WHERE id < $1;
-func WhereLT(db *sql.DB) ([]User, string, error) {
 	sb := new(strings.Builder)
 	args := postgres.NewArguments()